sudo-self/Rpi-shairport-sync/CYGWIN.md

 Installing to Cygwin
 ====

-This is based on installing onto a fresh default installation of Cygwin 2.895 (64-bit installation) running in Windows 10 inside VMWare Fusion on a Mac.
+This is based on installing onto a fresh installation of Cygwin 2.895 (64-bit installation) running in Windows 10 inside VMWare Fusion on a Mac.

 The end result is a Windows Service called `CYGWIN Shairport Sync` which provides an AirPlay service by which iOS devices or other AirPlay sources on the network can play audio through Windows.